elusivecodes/fQuery/README.md

 **Set HTML**

-Set the HTML contents for each element.
+Set the HTML contents for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of node.
-- `html` is a string that will become the HTML contents of the element.
+- `html` is a string that will become the HTML contents of the node.

 ```javascript
 dom.setHTML(nodes, html);